I was recently talking with a friend about my respect for minimalist living, and as we chatted, she asked a question that resonated with me:

 De-cluttering is simply the process of going through your things, deciding what you truly need or value, and donating the rest.
 So as you go through your closets, your kitchen cabinets, your *shudder* basement, ask yourself whether you really need each item or not.

 I recommend starting the process with duplicate items, as it is usually easier to get rid of something when you already have another.
 Once you’ve weeded out the duplicates, look through your things and start asking yourself: “Have I used this item in the last year?”
 “Do I really need it?”
-“Can I make due without it?” and finally, “Does this item bring me joy?”
+“Can I make due without it?” and finally – to borrow the brilliant question from Marie Kondo – “Does this item bring me joy?”

 If that stuffed animal from your childhood just sits in your closet, but it nevertheless brings you true joy when you hold it in your arms, by all means – keep it!
 All we are doing here is parting with the things that create clutter and – often times – unnecessary stress.

-Forewarning, this process might take several rounds.
-I am still pulling out the things I don’t need.
-But if you keep at it, I think you’ll be amazed at the sense of freedom that accompanies open space and less stuff.
+Forewarning; this process might take several rounds.
+That’s okay!
+Just keep at it; I think you’ll be amazed at the sense of freedom that accompanies open space and less stuff.

 2. Ditch the consumerist mentality